beejjorgensen/bguunix/src/bguunix_part_0020_background.md

 machines predominantly.
 As such, a lot of popular software packages were written specifically for POSIX-like OSes, and Windows couldn't run them.

-Microsoft tried a bunch of stuff was tried to add POSIX compatibility layers, and there was some success.
+Microsoft tried a bunch of stuff to add POSIX compatibility layers, and there was some success.
 But what they have now landed on is the _Windows Subsystem for Linux_ (WSL).
 This system basically runs a lightweight Linux virtual machine, which means you can open a terminal window and get a true `bash` shell.

 ## Distributions